achuchulev/tf-nested-modules/README.md

 #### In this example,

-- [the Consul Terraform module for AWS](https://registry.terraform.io/modules/hashicorp/consul/aws) is used, which will set up a complete [Consul](https://www.consul.io/) cluste
+- [the Consul Terraform module for AWS](https://registry.terraform.io/modules/hashicorp/consul/aws) is used, which will set up a complete [Consul](https://www.consul.io/) cluster

 - [demo Consul server](https://demo.consul.io/) is used to store terraform state remotely.
 This should not be used for real data and in addition, the demo server doesn't permit locking